Drones are the perfect gift for twelve 12 years old. As a matter of fact, if you want to be the

 very fast making it fun to play with for the kids.
 The price is also justified, considering that you

 don’t have to break the bank before you get one for your child.

-The size is relatively small compared to most drones, but it fly which is the most important
+The size is relatively small compared to most drones, but it flies which is the most important

 thing for most kids.
 The small size is probably because the only thing it does is flying, as it does

 If you’re interested in introducing your child to aerial photography, then this is not the